4 best practices to bring your vulnerability management to the next level

 Vulnerability scanners are built to detect as many vulnerabilities as possible.
 That’s generally a good thing, you wouldn’t want to miss a critical vulnerability.
 The downside is: You end up with awfully long lists of issues and you eventually have to go through all of them to know which vulnerabilities you should fix first.
 If you are using different scanners for different IT environments, you might even end up with quite a lot of doublings which make this list even longer.
 As a result too much time is spent on manual reviews of scan reports.
 Even more critical: The (ISC)² Cybersecurity Workforce Study (2021) found that “Not enough time for proper risk assessment and management” was the second most common (30%) consequence of the continuing cybersecurity workforce shortage.

 At the same time the majority of this time could be allocated elsewhere.
 Foremost vulnerabilities there are existing standardized fixes of proven workarounds, not every vulnerability is actually exploitable and recurring issues don’t require the same amount of attention.
-Vulnerability remediation and prioritization tools (like Autobahn Security) tackle exactly this problem: The scan results are integrated and the data is aggregated into actionable step-by-step recommendations.
+Vulnerability remediation and prioritization tools, such as Autobahn Security, address this issue by integrating scan results and aggregating data into actionable step-by-step recommendations.

 At Autobahn Security we call these recommendations Cyber Fitness Workouts.
 Just like a personal trainer helps you achieve your fitness goals, we guide your remediation process, and track your progress.
-The dashboard shows you the workouts to do – sorted by impact thanks to the Hackability Score that is attached to each of them.
+The dashboard presents the workouts to perform, sorted by their impact, indicated by the attached Hackability Score.

 Improve your prioritization

-Just like vulnerability scanners help to automatically discover IT assets and vulnerabilities associated with them, remediation and prioritization tools free up critical resources by automatically processing and prioritizing this information and making it actionable.
-No worries, even if the data on security threats is automatically processed and prioritized, there is still a lot of work to do in other areas like patching, hardening, and exposure.
-But the majority of your time should be spent on tasks that actually require you to take action.
+Just like vulnerability scanners help to automatically discover IT assets and vulnerabilities associated with them, remediation and prioritization tools free up critical resources by automatically processing and prioritizing this information making it actionable.
+Even though security threat data is automatically processed and prioritized, there are still other tasks to be done, such as patching, hardening, and exposure management.
+However, the majority of your time should be dedicated to tasks that truly demand action.

 Obviously prioritization is a crucial task to remediate vulnerabilities and as any business should allocate their resources to where they generate the best outcome.
 Cybersecurity is no exceptions, but there are many ways to prioritize vulnerabilities, and different approaches to define outcome.
 The probably most common model is the Common Vulnerability Scoring System (CVSS).